 The photo on the bottom right above shows you one of the examples of interactive displays which feature all through these galleries and well-designed displays really add to the experience, the fun and the learning.

 I was interested in the role of women during the war and photos of women taking the place of fighting men in factories as well their role as nurses, including the fateful role of Edith Cavell, a nurse who helped Allied soldiers escape and was executed by the Germans.

 Smaller items often give insights that the appalling numbers of dead do not.
 Having said that, reading that 20,000 men could die in a day at the Battle of the Somme in 1916, over a million in total, is still hard to comprehend.
-These next 3 photo give some insight in the everyday struggle of existence for the soldiers, the fear and the mundanity.
+These next 3 photos give some insight into the everyday struggle of existence for the soldiers, the fear and the mundanity.

 As you leave the 1WW galleries, you should take a moment to read and digest this quote from the last soldier to die who had experienced the 1WW and reflect on its impact: